 - School Library Media Study

-The MIS degree program offered by the University of Washington is aimed at connecting the students to information.
-The master's degree in library and information science offered by this school provides a solid foundation in the field through a strong curriculum—emphasizing on organization, research, retrieval and storage of information.
+The MLIS degree program offered by the University of Washington is aimed at connecting the students to information.
+The master's degree in library and information science provides a solid foundation in the field through a strong curriculum—emphasizing on organization, research, retrieval and storage of information.
 As a result the information studies courses offered by this institution are well renowned across the globe.
 The curriculum provided by the program features core courses, culminating experience projects and electives to adequately prepare the students for the job market.
-The online MIS degree program comprises of 63 credits.
+University of Wisconsin offers both a residential and online MLIS program.
+This best online MLIS degree program comprises of 63 credits.

 - Reference Sources & Services